yumidiane/yumidiane/README.md

 ## 🚀 About Me
-I am an operations manager with advanced Excel skills looking to transition to an analyst role.
-I am working towards becoming a full stack data analyst.
+I am an operations manager with advanced Excel skills looking to transition to an analytical role.

 ## 🔗 Links